tantaman/ServiceRegistry.js/README.md

   }});

 // decide what local storage provider to use
-// (say based on browser or size limit), or use them both.
+// (say based on size limit), or use them both.
 ```